 Data for macrofauna found in sediment core samples that were collected from each site are presented in Table 6.
-As with previous surveys (Gibbs et al. 2003, Thompson and Ryder 2002, 2003, Stewart 2004-2013), crustaceans (e.g. amphipods, shrimps etc.) and polychaetes (marine worms) were the visually dominant animals.
+As with previous surveys (Gibbs et al. 2003, Thompson and Ryder 2002, 2003, Stewart 2004-2014), crustaceans (e.g. amphipods, shrimps etc.) and polychaetes (marine worms) were the visually dominant animals.
 However, when examined under the microscope, forameniferans (Polystomella spp.) and tiny bivalve molluscs were present at moderate abundances in some samples (Table 6).

-The most commonly occurring groups were the amphipods, polychaete worms and forameniferans, which were present in 35, 31 and 14 samples respectively out of 39 cores.
-The most diverse group were the polychaetes with 12 species overall, but with no more than five taxa present at any one site.
-The total number of species present (31) was slightly higher than last year (29) and higher than the 21 observed in 2012.
+The most commonly occurring groups were the amphipods, polychaete worms and forameniferans, which were present in 32, 35 and 25 samples respectively out of 39 cores.
+The most diverse group were the polychaetes with 11 species overall, but with no more than six taxa present at any one site.
+The total number of species present (32) was slightly higher than last year, and also higher than in 2014 (31) and 2013 (29), and considerably higher than the 21 observed in 2012.
 In 2011 there were 26 species, 25 in 2010 and 31 recorded in 2006 (Stewart 2005, 2006).
-As found in all previous surveys (Stewart 2004 - 2013) the species were patchily distributed, with the greatest species richness being seven, encountered in a four cores (50Ea, b and c; and 250Wa) (Table 6).
+As found in all previous surveys (Stewart 2004 - 2015) the species were patchily distributed, with the greatest species richness being eleven, encountered in the Victory Beach 'c' core (Table 6).

-Animal densities varied from 176 to 2643 animals per m2, with the mean being 1179 per m2.
-This is lower than in last years survey, but is comparable to previous surveys.
-Core samples contained between 1 and 15 animals with a mean number of 7 per sample, slightly lower than was observed for last year.
+Animal densities varied from 529 to 6696 animals per m, with the mean being 2047 per m.
+This is very slightly lower than in last years survey, but is comparable to previous surveys.
+Core samples contained between 4 and 38 animals with a mean number of 12 per sample, the same as was observed last year.

 No rare or exceptional taxa were encountered at any of the sites.
-However, one ophiuroid was recovered, at Site 500Eb.
-This is the fourth survey in which this has happened.
+However, six ophiuroids were recovered, four at 500E, and one each at 1000E and 500W.
+This is the sixth survey in which ophiuroids have been observed.
 A number of taxa considered sensitive to pollution were present.
 Such taxa include the polychaete families nereidae and spionidae (see Tables 2 and 6).
 Patterns of occurrence and abundance of these species provide a useful indicator of any potential effects associated the outfall.